joshchew24/notes/FNH 355/Golden Rice.md

 	- corporate control
 - long term impact, no proof that it is safe
 - profit-driven (it is currently being researched and advocated for by a non-profit group in the Phillipines)
+- you can get vitamin A from non-GMOs
+	- meats and leafy greens (expensive)
+	- black rice (lower vitamin content)